mickfuzz/makecode-platformer-101/learningDimensions.md

 * **Examples in our Game Patterns:**  [Add More Levels](addLevels),

 ### Logic
-* **Description:** the ability to make decisions based on certain conditions so that of multiple outcomes may occur.
+* **Description:** Logic (Conditionals) give the ability to make decisions based on certain conditions so that of multiple outcomes may occur.

 * **Why is it needed :**
-This is a key concept in interactive media as it allows for different things to happen based on different input choices from the user / player.
+Logic / Conditionals are a key concept in interactive media as it allows for different things to happen based on different input choices from the user / player.
 Or in games to respond to different conditions of play in the game.

 * **How it happens in practice:**
 There are logic blocks in MakeCode which express different pathways using the if / then / else logical pattern.
 Comparison blocks let you compare the values of mathematical and text values and then run different blocks of code depending on the result.

 ![logic](https://raw.githubusercontent.com/mickfuzz/getting-started-making-a-platformer-test1/master/images/blocks/logic_1.png)